Finger Food Friday: Oven Roasted Boudin with Sweet and Tangy Dipping Sauce

 Oven Roasted Boudin

 Last year during a Saints party, I decided it was time to acquaint them with boudin.
 I just had to come up with an enticing way to prepare it.
 For the uninitiated, boudin is a deliciously rustic Cajun sausage made of highly seasoned pork and rice.
 It can be found at just about every restaurant, convenience store and gas station in Acadiana (coastal Louisiana running just west of New Orleans to the Texas border).
-It’s also become widely available in many New Orleans grocery stores.
+It’s also widely available in many New Orleans grocery stores.
 The links are traditionally poached and eaten by pulling the filling out of the casing with your teeth.
 While it tastes delicious cooked that way, it’s not visually or texturally appealing (especially the milky white casings–which no one eats poached).
 In order to win over my crowd of cautious eaters, I decided to borrow a trick from my brother-in-law Armand and roast the boudin in the oven until the skin turned crispy brown and inviting.
-I also thought it would be more appealing if I offered something to dip it in.
+I also thought it would be more appealing if I offered something to dip the roasted links in.
 Since I had the ingredients on hand, I ended up making the sweet and tangy sauce I serve with my Cajun Egg Rolls.
 I’m proud to say that my house full of non-Louisianians polished off three pounds of Oven Roasted Boudin before halftime!

 One day, I hope to develop my own recipe for boudin.
 But until I find the time, patience, gizmos and gadgets to make that happen, I’ll continue to the enjoy the flavors and convenience of Cajun Country’s best by having it delivered straight to my door.
 Fortunately for all of us, there are plenty of South Louisiana markets that will ship their wonderful products.
 A couple worth considering are Jacob’s (I’ve mentioned them before on the andouille front) and Poche’s.